k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/08_custom_ws_input_parameters.md

 ## Defining The Input Parameters

-Fabric provides easy methods to define the expected input parameters for a web service, either Graphit or a Java function.
+Fabric provides easy methods to define the expected input parameters for a web service, either Graphit or Java function.
 For each of the parameters you can define its name, type and whether it is mandatory.

 To learn how to define input parameters for Graphit - read [here](/articles/15_web_services_and_graphit/17_Graphit/06_using_graphit_files_with_parameters.md)

 <studio>

-To learn how to define input parameters for a Java function - read [here](/articles/07_table_population/10_creating_a_project_function.md#how-do-i-define-a-functions-parameters-manually)
+To learn how to define input parameters for Java function - read [here](/articles/07_table_population/10_creating_a_project_function.md#how-do-i-define-a-functions-parameters-manually)

 </studio>

 <web>

-To learn how to define input parameters for a Java function using annotations - read [here](/articles/15_web_services_and_graphit/10_annotations.md#param)
+To learn how to define input parameters for Java function using annotations - read [here](/articles/15_web_services_and_graphit/10_annotations.md#param)

 </web>